 But what about the 35 state-run risk pools that pre-dated the ACA?
 Many of them have also ceased operations or closed their pools to new applicants, but it varies from one state to another.
 This chart shows the 17 plans that ended coverage in the first half of 2014, along with the 18 state risk pools that were still operational for at least some existing enrollees as of mid-2014 — and some of them were still accepting new members as well.

-The following states have risk pools that remain operational as of mid-2016.
-Some of them are still accepting new members, although enrollees would obviously have to meet the existing eligibility guidelines (note that some of these high-risk pools are still operational in order to provide supplemental coverage to disabled Medicare beneficiaries under the age of 65 in states where they do not have access to Medigap plans):
+The following states have risk pools that remain operational as of 2023.
+Some of them are still accepting new members, although enrollees would have to meet the existing eligibility guidelines (note that some of these high-risk pools are still operational in order to provide supplemental coverage to disabled Medicare beneficiaries under the age of 65 in states where they do not have access to Medigap plans):